Menu

 Tenure Rights

 It is not only landowners who have rights to occupy or use land.
-Tenure in the form a lease or other grant may be given by the owner to others, either in writing or orally.
+Tenure in the form of lease or other grant may be given by the owner to others, either in writing or orally.

 Tenure covers a mix of different rights to manage, occupy, access or exploit the land or resources on a piece of land.